Kenya: Economy

-The economy has seen much expansion, seen by strong performance in tourism, higher education, and telecommunications, and decent post-drought results in agriculture, especially the vital tea sector.
+The economy has seen much expansion, seen by strong performance in tourism, higher education and telecommunications and decent post-drought results in agriculture, especially the vital tea sector.
 Kenya's economy grew by more than 7% in 2007, and its foreign debt was greatly reduced.
 This changed immediately after the disputed presidential election of December 2007, following the chaos which engulfed the country.

 Telecommunications and financial activity over the last decade now comprise 62% of GDP.
-22% of GDP still comes from the unreliable agricultural sector which employs 75% of the labour force (a consistent characteristic of under-developed economies that have not attained food security—an important catalyst of economic growth).
+22% of GDP still comes from the unreliable agricultural sector which employs 75% of the labour force (a characteristic of under-developed economies that have not attained food security).
 A small portion of the population relies on food aid.
 Industry and manufacturing is the smallest sector, accounting for 16% of GDP.
-The service, industry and manufacturing sectors only employ 25% of the labour force but contribute 75% of GDP.
+The services, industry and manufacturing sectors only employ 25% of the labour force but contribute 75% of GDP.

 Kenya also exports textiles worth over $400 million under AGOA.

 Privatisation of state corporations like the defunct Kenya Post and Telecommunications Company, which resulted in East Africa's most profitable company—Safaricom, has led to their revival because of massive private investment.

 As of May 2011, economic prospects are positive with 4–5% GDP growth expected, largely because of expansions in tourism, telecommunications, transport, construction, and a recovery in agriculture.
 The World Bank estimated growth of 4.3% in 2012.

-In March 1996, the presidents of Kenya, Tanzania, and Uganda re-established the East African Community (EAC).
-The EAC's objectives include harmonising tariffs and customs regimes, free movement of people, and improving regional infrastructures.
+In March 1996 the presidents of Kenya, Tanzania, and Uganda re-established the East African Community (EAC).
+The EAC's objectives include harmonising tariffs and customs regimes, free movement of people and improving regional infrastructures.
 In March 2004, the three East African countries signed a Customs Union Agreement.

 Kenya has a more developed financial services sector than its neighbours.
 The Nairobi Securities Exchange (NSE) is ranked 4th in Africa in terms of market capitalisation.
 The Kenyan banking system is supervised by the Central Bank of Kenya (CBK).
-As of late July 2004, the system consisted of 43 commercial banks (down from 48 in 2001) and several non-bank financial institutions including mortgage companies, four savings and loan associations, and several core foreign-exchange bureaus.
+As of late July 2004, the system consisted of 43 commercial banks (down from 48 in 2001) and several non-bank financial institutions including mortgage companies, four savings and loan associations and several core foreign-exchange bureaus.

+The inaugural Kenya Innovation Week (KIW) was started in 2021, from December 6 to 10, 2021, at the Kenya School of Government in Lower Kabete, Nairobi.

 Tourism

-Tourism in Kenya is the second-largest source of foreign exchange revenue following agriculture.
+Tourism contributes around 6% to Kenya's economy.Tourism in Kenya is the third-largest source of foreign exchange revenue following diaspora remittances and agriculture.
 The Kenya Tourism Board is responsible for maintaining information pertaining to tourism in Kenya.